 I chose a bed I hadn’t used before, but it was pointless.
 I thought about the time when the four of us were laying together and Tammy fell asleep on my shoulder… that was before the first stone.
-My heart ached and I ignored the tears that were rolling down the side of my face.
+My heart ached and I ignored the hot tears that were rolling down the side of my face.

 The hatch opened and Rei came up to join me.

-“How’re you doin’ Sarth?” she consoled me.
+“How’re you doin’ Sarth?” she tried to console.